 - Bring down the console, run: exec patch.txt (Or whatever filename you used)

-- If you want full mod/patch compatibility, you will then need to ensure that the game's steamassets/dlc directory natively sorts itself in alphabetical order, which would almost certainly require setting up a custom mountpoint just for DLC data.
+- Optional: If you want full mod/patch compatibility, you will then need to ensure that the game's steamassets/dlc directory natively sorts itself in alphabetical order, which would almost certainly require setting up a custom mountpoint just for DLC data.
 See below for details.
 Note that the vast majority of mods/patches are unlikely to require this, though some UCP statements will fail without.

 As promised, the much wordier version follows: